List of defunct law enforcement agencies of Massachusetts: Massachusetts Capitol Police

-The Massachusetts Capitol Police (MCP) functioned as the security police force of the Commonwealth of Massachusetts, providing security and law enforcement services to the Massachusetts state capitol complex in Boston, Massachusetts as well as the grounds around it, in addition to any other state properties the Commonwealth assigned to the MCP.
+The Massachusetts Capitol Police (MCP) functioned as the security police force of the Commonwealth of Massachusetts, providing security and law enforcement services to the Massachusetts state capitol complex in Boston as well as the grounds around it, in addition to any other state properties the Commonwealth assigned to the MCP.
 MCP officers were armed and fully-sworn police officers throughout the Commonwealth of Massachusetts.
 The MCP provided foot and vehicular (to include motorcycles) patrols, criminal investigations, and executive protection services.
-In 1992, the MCP was amalgamated into the Massachusetts State Police, with personnel either leaving or becoming Massachusetts Sate Troopers.
+In 1992, the MCP was amalgamated into the Massachusetts State Police, with personnel either leaving or becoming Massachusetts State Troopers.
 As of 2019 — twenty-seven years post-disbandment — two former MCP officers remained with the Massachusetts State Police, though both retired within the following years.

 Massachusetts Convention Center Authority Police

 The Massachusetts Convention Center Authority Police Department was formed during the creation of the authority in 1982.
 The department patrolled the Convention Center Authority owned property including the John B. Hynes Convention Center.
 The department was disbanded with the opening of the Boston Convention & Exhibition Center in 2004 and contracted security guards were hired to patrol properties.
 The contracted guards were replaced by the Massachusetts Convention Center Authority Public Safety Department in 2010.